x186k/deadsfu/notes/design-diary.md

 // AND, this map is not indexed in any hot-spots or media-paths
 // so, there is NO good reason to make it an array
 // sooo... we keep it a map.

+# 8/14/21 decided to gut multi-track support

+# 8/16/21 need a tool for ES (elementary stream) consistency checking in the field

+- for either run-time or:
+- post run-time consistency checking